Bedrooms 1, Sleeps 2, Ratings 15 9.9/10

 This location has multiple holiday properties

-Oak cottage is great for families; you will find lots to see and do at the many local attraction.
-Sit back and enjoy the peace and tranquillity in extensive grounds, sweeping lawns and woodland or take a dip in the the heated swimming pool. sweeping lawns, Everyone can relax and play in safety as Couetilliec is at the end of a country lane with no passing traffic and absolutely no road noise.
+Oak Cottage is perfect for families; you will find lots to do in the heated swimming pool, sweeping lawns, woodland or just enjoy the peace and tranquillity.
+Everyone can relax and play in safety as Couetilliec is at the end of a country lane with no passing traffic and absolutely no road noise.
 With Brittany Cycle Tours based on site for your enjoyment Couetilliec Cottages and the local area offer a range of family activities – see our website for further info – link at foot of this listing.

-Oak Cottage is a spacious and beautiful 18th century 3 bedroomed stone cottage with an open-plan tiled ground floor.
+Oak Cottage is a spacious and beautiful 18th century 3 bedroom stone cottage with an open-plan tiled ground floor.
 The interior has been completely refurbished to a high standard in 2015.
-Oak Cottage has a feature pierre apparente fireplace, log burning stove, solid Oak kited staircase leading to a semi-galleried landing, the entire first floor has solid chestnut flooring with exposed original "A" frames throughout. .
+Oak Cottage has a feature pierre apparente fireplace, log burning stove, solid oak kited staircase leading to a semi-galleried landing, the entire first floor has solid chestnut flooring with exposed original "A" frames throughout. .
 With a ground floor of circa 50m2 Oak Cottage has plenty of space for all your family.
 Lawns to the front of the cottage with views to the woodland beyond.
-BBQ and quality teak garden furniture to enjoy a lazy lunch or dinner al fresco.
+Bbq and quality teak garden furniture to enjoy a lazy lunch or dinner al fresco.
 The cottage has free WiFi (suitable for web browsing).

 New fully fitted kitchen in 2015, with electric oven, gas hob, extractor, microwave, fridge, freezer, washing machine and dishwasher, Solid Oak worktops and subway tiling to all splash back areas.
 Dining area with dresser, table and chairs to seat 6: all furniture is solid oak.
 Window with views across the front lawn to the woodland beyond.

-The lounge has 2 large sofas, feature granite fireplace, wood burning stove, English free-to-air satellite tv, 42" smart LCD tv, dvd player, coffee-table and a bookcase filled with a selection of books and boardgames.
-Window with views across the gravel driveway to Hazel cottage beyond.
+The lounge has 2 large sofas, feature granite fireplace, wood burning stove, English free-to-air satellite tv, French terrestrial tv, 42" smart LCD tv, dvd, coffee-table and a bookcase filled with a selection of books and board games.
+Window with views across the gravel driveway to Hazel Cottage beyond.

 The bedrooms: a double, a twin and a single with solid pine furniture throughout.
 All bedrooms have solid chestnut flooring and exposed "A" frames.